avilamatheus/avilamatheus/README.md

-- 👋😜 Hi, I’m @avilamatheus
+- 👋😜 Hi, I’m Matheus Avila!
-- 📚💻 I’m currently studying Computer Engineering and working as a Java backend developer at the Computer Security Lab at the Universidade Federal de Santa Catarina.
+- 📚💻 I’m currently studying Computer Engineering at Universidade Federal de Santa Catarina (UFSC) and working as a Java backend developer at the Laboratório de Segurança em Computação (LabSEC), also at the Universidade Federal de Santa Catarina (UFSC).
 - 📫📧 How to reach me: matheusavila.n@gmail.com or https://www.linkedin.com/in/matheus-avila-naspolini-3b3016218/
 - My resume: https://avilamatheus.github.io/MyResume/index.html